pros and cons of employee monitoring

 Monitoring employees can create a culture of distrust if handled poorly — but it doesn’t have to be this way.

-Lots of organizations monitor employee activity to watch for signs of progress and identify areas for growth.
-They even use employee monitoring to watch and reward teamwork and boost employee morale.
+Many organizations monitor employee activity to watch for signs of progress and identify areas for growth.
+They even use employee monitoring software to manage and reward teamwork and boost employee morale.

 This article covers different monitoring tools, how they can help employees and companies, what situations employers will want to avoid, and the best way to get a positive employee monitoring plan up and running.